awsdocs/amazon-athena-user-guide/doc_source/workgroups-create-update-delete.md

      Workgroup=<WORKGROUPNAME>;
      ```

-     For more information, search for "Workgroup" in the driver documentation link included in [JDBC Driver Documentation](connect-with-jdbc.md#documentation-jdbc)\.
+     For more information, search for "Workgroup" in the driver documentation link included in [JDBC driver documentation](connect-with-jdbc.md#documentation-jdbc)\.